 |Tacky Falls||Waterfall||10.6 mi.
 West of Central Port Antonio|

-Visitors can visit the local park in Port Antonio.
+Vacationers can spend some time in the local park in Port Antonio.

 |Park||0.1 mi.
 South of Central Port Antonio||Jamaica|